The communication power of indefinite causal order: Characterizations of supermaps with different causal structures

-\subsection{Causally Fixed Supermaps}
+\subsection{Causally fixed supermaps}

 Causally fixed supermaps, also known as quantum combs, are transformations between quantum channels that can be implemented by inserting input quantum channels into quantum circuits with open slots in a fixed order.
-These supermaps consists of both parallel and sequential strategies, where sequential strategies are also known as adaptive strategies sometimes.
+These supermaps consist of both parallel and sequential strategies, where sequential strategies are sometimes also known as adaptive strategies.
 Such supermaps are introduced in Refs.~\cite{chiribella2008transforming,chiribella2008quantum,chiribella2009theoretical} with the following characterization.

 \begin{proposition}[Characterization of causally fixed supermaps~\cite{chiribella2008quantum}] A linear operator $J_{XYAB}$ is the Choi operator of some causally fixed supermap mapping $N$ channels with input/output pairs $(X_i,Y_i)_{i=1}^N$ into a channel with input $A$ and output $B$ if and only if